Vaishnav-Kanhirathingal/cryptile/README.md

 # cryptile

+cryptile stands for "crypted file".

-crA safe that encrypts and stores your file.
-Full speed development scheduled for later. (plan pending)
+this is an app that encrypts and stores your file in a specified location.
+Full speed development scheduled for later.
+(plan pending)